Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

-To ensure compatibility and consistency, we employ the same UNet architecture used in EDM (Elucidated Diffusion Models) for both the regression and residual diffusion networks.
-This architecture is based on the UNet model proposed in \cite{song2019generative}.
-We enhance the UNet by increasing its size to include 6 encoder layers and 6 decoder layers.
-The base embedding size is set to 128, and it is multiplied over channels according to the pattern [1,2,2,2,2].
+The CorrDiff method has two step learning approach.
+To ensure compatibility and consistency, we employ the same UNet architecture for both the regression and diffusion networks.
+We enhance the UNet of \cite{song2019generative} by increasing its size to include 6 encoder layers and 6 decoder layers.
+The base embedding size is set to 128, and it is multiplied over channels according to the multipliers [1,2,2,2,2].
 The attention resolution is defined as 28.
-For time embedding in the diffusion process, we utilize Fourier-based position embedding.
-However, in the regression network, time embedding is disabled.
+To represent \textit{time} (i.e., timesteps in the diffusion process, not to be confused with the time of day), we utilize the Fourier-based position embedding.
+However, in the regression network, time embedding is disabled as no probability flow ODE is involved.
 No data augmentation techniques are employed during training.
-Overall, the UNet architecture comprises 80 million parameters.
+Overall, the UNet architecture comprises $80$ million parameters.
+Additionally, we introduce $4$ channels for sinusoidal positional embedding to improve spatial consistency, following established practices in the field \cite{vaswani2017attention, dosovitskiy2020image, carion2020end}.

+During the training phase, we use the Adam optimizer with a learning rate of $2 \times 10^{-4}$, $\beta_1=0.9$, and $\beta_2=0.99$.
+Exponential moving averages (EMA) with a rate of $\eta=0.5$ are applied, and dropout with a rate of 0.13 is utilized.
+We adopt the hyperparameters based on the guidelines proposed in EDM, Karras et al., (2022), including the same optimizer hyperparameters and learning rate schedule.
+EDM offers a physics-inspired design space based on ODEs that can be auto-tuned to our scenario (see table 1 in \cite{karras2022elucidating}).
+The only relevant hyperparameter that is tenable in this framework is $P_{mean}$ of the noise schedule.
+The value of this parameter was selected based on the resolution and dynamic range of the data as done in \cite{hoogeboom2023simple}.